crypto-com/thaler-docs/docs/getting-started/staking.md

 N = S  *  ( (1 + R) ^ (1 / f) - 1 )
 ```

-where `S` is the total amount of tokens staked by validators to participate in the consensus process; `R0` is the upper bound for the reward rate; `tau` is a time-dependent variable that controls the exceptional rate; `f` is the frequency of reward being distributed per year.
+where `S` is the total amount of tokens staked by validators to participate in the consensus process; `R0` is the upper bound for the reward rate; `tau` is a time-dependent variable that controls the exponential rate; `f` is the frequency of reward being distributed per year.

 :::tip Example: If the reward rate is 28% with total staking of 500 million and the reward is being distributed every day, the number of tokens being released to the reward pool at the end of the day will be
 `500,000,000 *  ( (1+0.28)^(1/365) - 1) = 338,278`